KallocainSynthemesc/TP_iot_middleware/README.md

 WRITE FINISHED
 ```

-This just shows the parameters that you put into the application.
+This shows the parameters that you put into the application and that the middleware api is listening to the two endpoints.
 For security reasons I would not log those parameters for a real world application but since this is just a quick exercice to play around with grafana and influxDB security is neglected.

 ## Run sensors